 Thus, no sealer is needed.

-You'll find complete and correct information regarding marble/travertine and granite sealers, how to apply, how to stip, etc. in the All About Sealing e-book.
+information regarding marble/travertine and granite sealers, how to apply, how to stip, etc. in the All About Sealing e-book

 If none of the above seems to match or explain the "over-sealed and thick" appearance, then I'd say you probably applied some type of topical coating that forms a film over the stone (instead of absorbing into the stone).

 Most topical coatings are bad news for stone and should never be applied to a stone floor since they can trap water in the stone leading to major problems.